edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

   <img src="pictures\step5\passing-var-test.png" alt="testing STATIC_APP and DYNAMIC_APP variables">
 </figure>

-As proven by the screen-suot above, everything whent smoothly.
+As proven by the screen-shot above, everything went smoothly.

-### prepering the config template
+### preparing the config template

-As instruced, the configutaion template file has been created and completed.
+As instructed, the configuration template file has been created and completed.
 `docker-images/apache-reverse-proxy-dynamic/template/config-template.php`

 It is time to test it !